Maximize Year-End Giving with Helpful Tips

 When next year starts, make plans to meet those goals and do a regular follow up with your congregation.
 I think you’ll be surprised by the results.

-Sending out a letter encouraging church members to give their eleventh-hour gifts has helped many churches, ministries, and charities find the extra funds needed to cover budgetary shortfalls or fund exciting new projects.
+Sending out a year-end giving letter encouraging church members to donate their eleventh-hour gifts has helped many churches, ministries, and charities find the extra funds needed to cover budgetary shortfalls or fund exciting new projects.

 End-of-year giving letters should include the following: